davidmegginson/aid-directory/README.md

 - ``country_code`` - the country's ISO 3166-1 alpha2 country code
 - ``sector_name`` - the aid-sector name in the activity's default language
 - ``sector_code`` - the aid-sector's code
-- ``sector_type`` - a code for the aid-sector vocabulary used (OECD DAC is most common)
+- ``sector_type`` - the aid-sector vocabulary used (OECD DAC is most common)
 - ``org_role`` - the role the org plays in the activity (Reporting, Funding, Accountable, Extending, Implementing, Provider, Receiver)
 - ``relationship_index`` - an index for the unique provider/receiver relationships found in the activity's transactions, so that one can reconstruct the direct funding connections

-Rows are repeated for each activity, country, sector, org, role, and unique relationship.
+Rows are repeated for each activity, country, sector, org, role, and unique relationship (from transactions).

 ## Author